Note: You are viewing an article on the Legacy version of Collaborate. Click here to view New Collaborate.

 Sharing the OneDrive Folder with Additional Users at a Later Time

 You can select additional email addresses at a later time in the same way if additional people need access to the client's folder.
-The could be any of the contacts for the client that show in the drop-list, or to any other users who need access, and the selected user is set as the recipient of the email that is sent.
+They could be any of the contacts for the client that show in the drop-list, or any other users who need access, and the selected user is set as the recipient of the email that is sent.

 Sharing the OneDrive Folder with a User who is not the Client or a Client Contact

 You can also share the folder with any other user(s) who need access to it.
 This could be for example, to a family member or to a bookkeeper who is not held in FYI as a contact for the client.